deepbeepmeep/Cosmos1GP/README.md

 One of the best open source Text to Video generator

 - FluxFillGP: https://github.com/deepbeepmeep/FluxFillGP
-One of the best inpainting / outpaing tools based on Flux that can run with less than 12 GB of VRAM.
+One of the best inpainting / outpainting tools based on Flux that can run with less than 12 GB of VRAM.